ivorscott/node-todo-api/README.md

 # node-todo-api

 [nodo-todo-api](https://github.com/ivorscott/node-todo-api) is a NodeJS Express API that utilizes MongoDB & the Mocha testing framework.
-This api serializes & deserializes jsonapi payloads and is designed to work with [ember-todo-app](https://github.com/ivorscott/ember-todo-app).
+This api serializes & deserializes [jsonapi](http://jsonapi.org/) payloads and is designed to work with [ember-todo-app](https://github.com/ivorscott/ember-todo-app).

 ## Configuration

 App requires [MongoDB](https://www.mongodb.com) to be install locally and [nodemon](https://github.com/remy/nodemon) for a better development experience.
-Addtionally [Postman](https://www.getpostman.com) and [Robo3T](https://robomongo.org/) (previously RoboMongo) are essential tools I used throught the development.
+Addtionally [Postman](https://www.getpostman.com) and [Robo3T](https://robomongo.org/) (previously RoboMongo) are essential tools I used throughout the development.

 Copy and paste this example config file.
 Then change the `JWT_SECRET` strings for both test and development.